 Dreams kept in a secret place

 Each time you start a mission in Burning Rangers, you get a different level map with a different set of survivors.
 After you finish, you're presented with a password that lets you play it again.
 This "generate" system is why the game is so replayable.
-As a kid, I always wanted to have a list of every password.
+As a kid, I always wanted to have a list of all the passwords.

 The special passwords